Luos-io/Documentation/src/pages/software/pyluos.md

 > **Note:** `device` is the name of the network.

-Based on the previous example Pyluos will give you all informations about containers and topological informations :
+Based on the previous example Pyluos will give you all informations about services and topological informations :
 ```AsciiDoc
   ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓
   ┃  ╭node 1                Certified            ┃